lowbyteproductions/Learning-Resources/README.md

 ## General Learning

-Learning about this topic can be quite overwhelming, because the subject is actually very broad.
+Learning about low level topics can be quite overwhelming, because the subjects are actually very broad.
 The key thing that helps me learn when I feel out of my depth reviewing a resource is to accept that I might not (and probably won't) understand everything from it at once.
 That's fine.
-Exposing yourself to the terminology and concepts creates a cummulative understanding over time.
-Look up terms on wikipedia - despite what some people say, wikipedia is one of the worlds greatest achievements.
-If you don't understand the terms you find on the wikipedia page, then open up all the links in new tabs, and fall down the rabbit hole until things start making sense!
+Exposing myself to the terminology and concepts creates a cummulative understanding over time.
+I look up terms on wikipedia - despite what some people say, wikipedia is one of the worlds greatest achievements.
+If I don't understand the terms O find on the wikipedia page, then I open up all the links in new tabs, and fall down the rabbit hole until things start making sense!

 ### Keeping A Journal / Lab Notebook